MatteoGuadrini/Butterfly-Backup/docs/source/index.rst

                            Data of which you want to backup --custom-data CUSTOMDATA [CUSTOMDATA ...], -C CUSTOMDATA [CUSTOMDATA ...]
-                           Custom path of which you want to backup --user USER, -u USER  login name used to log into the remote host (being backed up) --type {Unix,Windows,MacOS}, -t {Unix,Windows,MacOS}
+                           Custom path of which you want to backup --user USER, -u USER  Login name used to log into the remote host (being backed up)
+     --type {Unix,Windows,MacOS}, -t {Unix,Windows,MacOS}
                            Type of operating system to backup
      --compress, -z        Compress data